Destination-SPACE/Weather-Station-r3/README.md

 # Destination Weather Station R3
 This is the repository for the Destination Weather Station.
 Within this repository is all the materials needed to get started with your Destination Weather Station.
+Go to the wiki to get started.

 ### Links